 Domestic discipline, when lived and practiced correctly, is a beautiful thing for a relationship.
 I’m not going to go into the reasons why I feel that way in this blog entry since they’re already written about all over this blog (if you’d like links to those posts, please ask in the comments).
 I don’t know if this entry will make those against domestic discipline feel any better about it, and frankly I don’t really care.
 For a lot of people once their mind is made up, it’s made up.
 And that’s fine.
 But I tell you what — it felt good to write this post and I’m glad that I did.

 If you’re against domestic discipline, I just want you to know that I was too once upon a time.
 And I wasn’t just against it, I thought it was flat out disgusting.
 I was appalled by it.
 I thought it was just as outrageous as you probably do.
 But I didn’t understand it.
-I straight up did not understand it.
 I jumped to a conclusion about it without learning or understanding what it was.
 I heard “spank your wife” and immediately wrote it off as abuse without giving it a second thought, or a legitimate chance.
 Again, I was wrong.
 I was downright ignorant, and I hate that I judged something so quickly without fully understanding it.
 Looking back on it, it’s really embarrassing and rather shameful that I was THAT close-minded toward a concept I’d never heard of before and knew nothing about.